talDoFlemis/donosdabala/README.md

    - Frontend on Vercel

 ## Installation
-For a full experience of Donos da Bala some enviroment variables is required that you can see on **.env.example** file.
+For a full experience of Donos da Bala some enviroment variables is required that you can see on **.env.example** on both backend and frontend.